 Yeah, I know.
 Mind-boggling, huh?

-Created by New Yorker Dominique Ansel at her eponymous bakery, the donut-croissant hybrid treat has sent food bloggers (and quite possibly their cholesterol levels) into a frenzy.
+Created by New Yorker Dominique Ansel at his eponymous bakery, the donut-croissant hybrid treat has sent food bloggers (and quite possibly their cholesterol levels) into a frenzy.
 Dubbing her creation the ‘cronut,’ Ansel makes it using sheets of pastry dough that’s been moulded and then fried, filled and dusted with sugar.
 And that’s pretty much what MoVida Bakery did.

 But they called it a dossant.